proesc-upgrade/laravel-ardent/README.md

 [![Daily Downloads](https://poser.pugx.org/laravelbook/ardent/d/daily.png)](https://packagist.org/packages/laravelbook/ardent)

-Self-validating smart models for Laravel Framework 5's Eloquent ORM.
+Self-validating smart models for Laravel Framework 5.0's Eloquent ORM.

 Based on the Aware bundle for Laravel 3 by Colby Rabideau.

+**Note:** This fork has been updated to support Laravel 5.0, as the original package was abandoned and only supported up to Laravel 4.2.

 Copyright (C) 2013-2015 [Max Ehsan](http://laravelbook.com/) & [Igor Santos](http://www.igorsantos.com.br)